-NO Transportation schedules indicate arrival and departure times that are not comparable to non-disabled students. b) Students on shortened school day have individual justifications for their placement on their IEPs and have been agreed upon by parents.
-YES Students on shortened school day have individual justifications for their placement on their IEPs and have been agreed upon by parents.
+NO Transportation schedules indicate arrival and departure times that are not comparable to non-disabled students. b) Students on shortened have individual justif their placement on the have been agreed upon parents. ications for eir IEPs and Students on shortened school day have individual justifications for their placement on their IEPs and have been agreed upon by parents.
 NO Students on shortened school day do not have individual justifications for their placement on their IEPs and have been agreed upon by parents.
-NA No students reported on shortened school day. c) Students in alternate school placement or who have been suspended for longer than 10 days receive special education and/or related services.
-YES Students in alternate school placement or who have been suspended for longer than 10 days receive special education and/or related services.
+NA No students reported on shortened school day. c) Students in alternate so placement or who has suspended for longer days receive special e and/or related services ve been than 10 ducation Students in alternate school placement or who have been suspended for longer than 10 days receive special education and/or related services.
 NO Students in alternate school placement or who have been suspended for longer than 10 days do not receive special education and/or related services.
 NA There are no students in alternative school, and/or no students that have been suspended for 10 days or longer.